 I'm always glad to help you in any way.
 Please reach out to me (email@example.com).
 Till we speak, a bit more about me and some of those amazing contributors...

 Ela Ben-Ur has worked and co-experimented deeply with educators and organizations interested in design thinking since 2012.
-She is passionate about enabling people of all ages to articulate and amplify their natural ways of designing and innovating.
+She's passionate about enabling people of all ages to articulate and amplify their natural ways of designing and innovating.
 Ela worked 13 prior years at renowned innovation firm IDEO.
 Her design practice and leadership at IDEO spanned diverse industries, geographies and sectors.
 She went on to coach teams, facilitate for clients and co-found IDEO’s Leadership Studio for developing project leaders.
 Ela has taught courses from product design to life design at pioneering Olin College since 2007.
 She has offered workshops through MIT (her alma mater), Sloan, Babson, Dartmouth and Harvard.
-Her 3- and 5-year old daughters are her inspiration.
+Her 4- and 6-year old daughters are her inspiration.